|

 So do you have a setup charge, then?

-- No, tag design and press make-ready are both included, except in rare
+- No, tag design and press make-ready are both included in the pricing.
+Except in rare

-cases — less than 1 in 10 — when art is complex.
+cases — less than 1 in 10 — when art is complex, there are no added charges for artwork setup or creation.

 Do you have a brochure or info packet you can send